 “Immersive Technology: Organizations can harness technology that blurs the line between the physical world and digital or simulated world to create a sense of immersion such as video conferencing with gesture control or use of augmented reality or virtual reality technologies for simulated training situations.”

-“Omni-Comms: Employees will benefit from a fully mobile suite of communication and collaboration services that will be embedded in business processes.”
+“Omni-Comms: Employees will benefit from a fully mobile suite of Unified Communications and collaboration services that will be embedded in business processes.”